Monitor performance with query store

 To minimize space usage, the runtime execution statistics in the runtime stats store are aggregated over a fixed, configurable time window.
 The information in these stores can be queried using views.

-Query Store data is stored in the azure_sys database on your Azure Database for PostgreSQL flexible server instance.
-The following query returns information about queries in Query Store:
+Query store data is stored in the azure_sys database on your Azure Database for PostgreSQL flexible server instance.
+The following query returns information about queries which were recorded in query store:

 SELECT * FROM query_store.qs_view;